simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

    - Click on **"Check for updates"** to see if any updates are available for your system.
    - If updates are found, click on **"Download"** and **"Install"** to initiate the installation process.

-It is essential to emphasize the importance of **regularly restarting your system** after installing updates.
+You need to emphasize the importance of **regularly restarting your system** after installing updates.
 Some updates may require a system restart to fully apply the changes and ensure their effectiveness.

 By **keeping your Windows 10 system updated**, you not only enhance its security but also benefit from the latest features, performance improvements, and compatibility fixes.
 It is a proactive measure to ensure that your system remains resilient against potential security threats.